Easy Ayurveda Video Classes

 Habitat, cultivation

 Bimbi plant is a climber, growing all over the temperate region of India.
-There are 2 varieties available- bitter variety available in the forests and the sweet variety cultivated as vegetable and used for culinary purpose.
+There are 2 varieties available- bitter variety available in the forests and the sweet variety cultivated as vegetable and used for culinary purposes.
 The fruits of the plant are oblong growing 4- 6 cm long, having whitish lines in the surface.
-The plant is a native to African and Asian continent and grows wildly as a weed.
+The plant is a native to the African and Asian continent and grows wildly as a weed.

 Classical categorization